isaac-roe/Final-Project/source/luke_combs/when_it_rains_it_pours.rst

 ------

 I personally think that this is one of Luke Combs's best works.
 It is a very catchy song that has a very interesting story that goes along with it.
-This song is also one that gets attributed with Luke Combs a lot too.
-It is one of his first works that really helped to kick start his career and get him to the place that he is today.
+This song is also one that gets attributed to Luke Combs a lot too.
+It is one of the first works that really helped to kick start his career and get him to the place that he is today.
 Overall, I would give this song a 9/10.
-I like pretty much everything about this song and it always helps to put me in a good mood.
+I like pretty much everything about this song, and it always helps to put me in a good mood.

 .. [#f1] "`When It Rains It Pours <https://www.lukecombs.com/>`_"